waku-org/specs/standards/core/relay-sharding.md

 From an app point of view, a subscription to a content topic `waku2/xxx` on a static shard would look like:

-`subscribe("/waku2/xxx", 43)`

-for global shard 43.
-And for shard 43 of the Status app (which has allocated index 16):

 `subscribe("/waku2/xxx", 16, 43)`

+for shard 43 of the Status app (which has allocated index 16).

 ### Discovery